Residential Las Vegas skyline

 The Verdict

-Summerlin makes sense if you have kids in school (CCSD schools here are genuinely excellent), value a well-maintained neighborhood aesthetic, and have the income to make the numbers work.
-The HOA rules carry a real ongoing cost, both financial and psychological, and if violation notices are the kind of thing that gets under your skin, this place will wear on you over time.
+Summerlin is a strong fit if you have kids in school (CCSD schools here are genuinely excellent), care about a well-maintained neighborhood, and have the income to make the numbers work.
+Keep in mind that the HOA rules carry a real ongoing cost, financial and psychological.
+If receiving violation notices is the kind of thing that grinds at you, this place will wear you down over time.

 If you want less HOA drama at a better price-to-space ratio, look at Henderson or Spring Valley.
 If you want affordable, look north.